Have Medical Questions to Ask Your Doctor? 4 Tips to Get Them Answered

 After you write down your question, take a picture of it so it is on your phone.
 You can also write your question in the “notes” section of your phone.
 You are less likely to walk out of the house without your phone than without your paper.
 This happens more than occasionally that patients try to be so organized but then leave the list at home on the table.

 Tip #2.
-Let the doctor know at the start of the appointment that you have a couple of medical questions.4 tips to get your medical questions answered if you have questions to ask your doctor.
-Effectively ask your medical question at your next doctor appointment!
+Let the doctor know at the start of the appointment that you have a couple of medical questions.

 This is super helpful to us because then we can budget our time better and you will get more thorough answers.
 If a nurse or medical assistant checks you into your doctor’s appointment let them know you have questions.
 They will write on the intake sheet that you want to ask your doctor questions.